MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-siem-windows-defender-advanced-threat-protection.md

 ## Learn how to get a new client secret
-If your client secret expires or if you've misplaced the copy provided when you were enabling the custom threat intelligence application,  you'll need to get a new secret.
+If your client secret expires or if you've misplaced the copy provided when you were enabling the SIEM tool application,  you'll need to get a new secret.

 1. Login to the [Azure management portal](https://ms.portal.azure.com).